-Jeffrey Walter has practiced public agency law for over 33 years.
+Jeffrey Walter has practiced public agency law since 1981.
 He serves as City Attorney for the cities of Martinez, Novato, and Sonoma.
 He previously served as City Attorney of Benicia and Cotati.
 He is special counsel to the Sonoma County Civil Service Commission and has represented other districts and agencies as their general counsel.

 In 2009, Jeffrey received the Martindale-Hubbell AV Preeminent Rating, the highest possible rating from members of the Bar and Judiciary.
 In 2010 he was recognized as one of Northern California’s Super Lawyers.

 He co-founded the law firm of Walter & Pistole in 1982, which, in addition to representing public agencies, provides legal advice and counseling on a variety of business, real property and estate planning matters.

 Jeffrey represents both public agency and private clients.
 His practice focuses on all aspects of municipal law, including land use, local taxation, development fees, elections, initiatives and referenda, and municipal finance.
 Jeffrey has lectured on a variety of public law issues at conferences and seminars.

 Jeffrey has been actively involved in the advancement of the legal profession, having served as the president of the Sonoma County Bar Association and of the Sonoma County Young Lawyer's Association.

 He was selected as one of the Sonoma County Bar Association's delegates to the 1980 and 1984 State Bar Conventions and was a member of the California Trial Lawyers’ Association.